team66666/Assignment1/README.md

 # Assignment1

 # DESCRIPTION OF DATA
--InvoiceNo: Invoice number.
+- InvoiceNo: Invoice number.
 Nominal, a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with letter 'c', it indicates a cancellation.
--StockCode: Product (item) code.
+- StockCode: Product (item) code.
 Nominal, a 5-digit integral number uniquely assigned to each distinct product.
--Description: Product (item) name.
+- Description: Product (item) name.
 Nominal.
--Quantity: The quantities of each product (item) per transaction.
+- Quantity: The quantities of each product (item) per transaction.
 Numeric.
--InvoiceDate: Invice Date and time.
+- InvoiceDate: Invice Date and time.
 Numeric, the day and time when each transaction was generated.
--UnitPrice: Unit price.
+- UnitPrice: Unit price.
 Numeric, Product price per unit in sterling.
--CustomerID: Customer number.
+- CustomerID: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
--Country: Country name.
+- Country: Country name.
 Nominal, the name of the country where each customer resides.

 Extra columns:
 - Date: Date in YYYY-mm-dd format